 Psychotherapy and medication are the two most common ways to treat depression.
 Mild depression can often get better with the use of psychotherapy alone.
 For moderate to severe depression, psychotherapy is often used in combination with antidepressant medications.

-Hillside has one of the best residential depression treatment centers in Georgia, as well as a Day Program and Intensive Outpatient options to meet your family’s unique needs.
+Hillside has one of the best adolescent residential treatment centers for depression in Georgia, as well as Day Programs for depressed teens and children and Intensive Outpatient options to meet your family’s unique needs.
 We use various treatment modalities to reduce self-destructive behaviors in kids with depression and help manage their depressive symptoms in the most effective way.

 Academic work is a big part of our residential treatment program.
 Our teachers and staff provide the support our clients need to succeed in the classroom.
 Most children respond positively to the residential treatment programs for depression in Georgia at the Hillside campus.